Eventective wishes you and your family a happy and healthy New Year. Start the year off right by celebrating in a safe and responsible manner.

 When out in public or at an unfamiliar party, keep an eye on your drink.
 Leaving your beverage unattended in an public location can have dangerous consequences.
 You do not want to fall prey to someone spiking your drink when you are just out to have a good time.
 Seems like common sense, just don’t let your guard down.

 Fireworks are a big part of New Year’s Eve at most public celebrations and at many private celebrations as well.
 In general, it’s best to leave the fireworks to the professionals.
 They are properly licensed and they haven’t been drinking either.
 Just enjoy the show.

 If you do choose to set off your own fireworks, be sure it is legal in your area.
 And be safe.
 Only light fireworks in an open area away from buildings and people.
 Don’t stand over them while you are lighting them, and don’t try to re-light anything that appears to be a dud.
 Always have an adult present and keep children and pets at a safe distance.

 Speaking of pets, don’t forget about their safety as well.
 Loud parties and especially booming fireworks can frighten pets.
 Frightened animals can be a danger to themselves or your guests.
 Keep your animals in a comfortable, familiar environment and consider playing soothing music to drown out other noises they might find distressing.

-Don’t be distressed that we find ourselves at the end of another year, celebrate the close of 2013.
-New Year’s Eve is a celebration of the good (and the bad) of the year behind us and of the possibilities for the year ahead.
+Don’t be distressed that we find ourselves at the end of another year, celebrate the year.
+New Year’s Eve is a celebration of the good (and the bad) of the year behind us, and of the possibilities for the year ahead.
 However you choose to celebrate, be safe and have a great time!